thisisvesal/QuadTree/ReadMe.md

-# Final Project: Image Processing with QuadTrees
+# Image Processing with QuadTrees

 ## Overview